nextstrain/augur/docs/exportv.md

 ## Great!
 What do I need to do to move to `v2`?
 You can always get a full overview of the arguments for export v2 with `augur export v2 --help`.

-Here's how you can convert your v1 export and config file to  a **command-line-only** v2 export:
+You can now choose between exporting using just the command-line or using a combination of the command-line and config file.
+Remember that **any command line options you use will override anything set in your config file**, if you are using both.

-_(See [bottom of page](#how-do-i-use-a-config-file-in-v2) for using a config file in v2)_
+We'll first cover what's the same/almost the same as in `export v1`, which are all things that must be passed in via command-line.
+Then we'll cover how to use [command-line options](#command-line-options), and finally how to use a [config file](#how-do-i-use-a-config-file-in-v2).

 ### What's the same:

-You will still pass in your tree, metadata, and node-data files with `--tree`, `--metadata`, and `--node-data` - just like in `export v1`.
+You still pass in your tree, metadata, and node-data files with `--tree`, `--metadata`, and `--node-data` - just like in `export v1`.

-Also just like in export v1, you can pass in files containing colours and latitute and longitude data using `--colors` and `--lat-longs`, respectively.
+Also just like in export v1, you can pass in files containing colors and latitute and longitude data using `--colors` and `--lat-longs`, respectively.

 ### What's almost the same: